 Also inverted in that becoming trapped in the center of the earth for all eternity is maybe the second or third best thing to happen to an Afterlight (the first being "going into the light"), due to Afterlights becoming "one with themselves", which gives them the infinite patience needed to wait until the end of the world.

-The Atoner: After because the indirect cause of a little girl's death, Jix makes it his responsibility to look after the girl and apologize her to after she wakes up from her nine-month-hibernation.
+The Atoner: After being the indirect cause of a little girl's death, Jix makes it his responsibility to look after the girl and apologize her to after she wakes up from her nine-month-hibernation.

 Bittersweet Ending/Earn Your Happy Ending: Many Afterlights—including Mikey—choose to follow the light, but Mikey promises Allie that he'll waiting for her.
 Mary refuses to enter the light and seals herself away in a refrigerator heading to the center of the earth rather than admit that she was wrong.
 Jix and Jill are reunited, Allie returns to her comatose body and reunites with her mother, and Nick takes over Mary's place as leader of Everlost.